Apply for Green card while you are in USA working on H1B and L1 work visas. Employer sponsored GC process has 3 main

-The USCIS will send the actual “green” card within one to three months or the applicant can go to their local CIS office to have his or her passport stamped at that time to permit foreign travel.
+The USCIS will send the actual “green” card within 1 to 3 months or the applicant can go to their local CIS office to have his or her passport stamped at that time to permit foreign travel.

 The new permanent resident should be sure to present their new card or stamped passport to the H.R. department so the I-9, Employment Eligibility form can be updated in their records.

 The total time from start to finish for an employer sponsored Green card is based on the country specific country queue, which is defined by YOUR country of BIRTH.

 Most of the countries have immediate GC availability except China & India.

 What this means is that if you are an Indian and started the GC process in 2014, you can’t really complete the STEP 3 (as mentioned above) unless your country’s date reaches 2014.

 So, the total time apart from the timings mentioned above (for 3 mandatory paper work) is this waiting time for your country’s queue to reach your year.